Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Results and Analysis

 \textbf{Memory Efficiency.} Peak GPU memory usage remains relatively modest for LSP $\leq 0.5$ but spikes sharply thereafter.
 For instance, in the 8B$\to$4B setting, processing the full sequence ($p=1.0$) consumes up to 68.2 GiB, necessitating an 80GB H100 GPU.
 By truncating to $50\%$, peak memory drops to 36.6 GiB, fitting comfortably on a standard 40GB A100 GPU.
 This reduction lowers the hardware barrier significantly, enabling distillation on more accessible infrastructure.

 \textbf{Training Speed.} Training step time follows a similar trajectory.
 While larger students generally require more time, we also observe that teacher size imposes a distinct overhead; for the same 4B student, distilling from a 32B teacher is consistently slower than from an 8B teacher.
-By capping the sequence at $50\%$, we achieve a roughly $2\times$ reduction in FLOPs, confirming that $p=0.5$ is a practical sweet spot for resource-constrained distillation.
+By capping the sequence at $50\%$, we achieve a roughly $2\times$ reduction in both training step time and FLOPs, confirming that $p=0.5$ is a practical sweet spot for resource-constrained distillation.